Jessica Simpson’s Daughter Maxwell Looks Just Like Her In Fierce Maleficent Costume

 “Wow!!!
 She looks Amazing.
 And definitely Grown!!!” another added.

 In a post to her own Instagram page, seen here, Jessica shared a pic of her mini Maleficent alongside her siblings, Ace Knute, 7, and Birdie Mae, 1.
-Ace was dressed as mummy and Birdie as a tutu-wearing pink pig as they posed outside with their big sister.
+Ace was dressed as a mummy and Birdie as a tutu-wearing pink pig while they posed outside with their big sister.

 “So cute!
 Maleficent is soo good!
 Cheekbones game is strong!” one fan wrote.